-The Coalition on Media and Education for Development Africa Forum (CAFOR) is first and foremost a forum with various organizations, experts and individuals who are committed to ensuring that education systems in Africa are relevant to young Africans with newly acquired skills that correspond with what of relevant to young Africans with newly acquired skills that correspond with what obtains in the labour market within the African continent.
+The Coalition on Media and Education for Development Africa Forum (CAFOR) is first and foremost a forum with various organizations, experts and individuals who are committed to ensuring that education systems in Africa are relevant to young Africans with newly acquired skills that correspond with what obtains in the labour market within the African continent.
 The primary reason for this coalition is to gain maximum influence and potential that an individual organization would otherwise not be able to have.
 The Coalition strives to achieve this through the following means: